DisCoTec/discotec.github.io/2019/README.md

 ## Registration

-Registration site and details to be announced in early 2019.
+Registration site and details will be ready in early April 2019.

 ## Accommodation and local information